-- A (maximum two-page) proposal summary that addresses the program’s specific selection criteria.
+- A maximum of three pages describing both need and rationale for the instrument to be purchased or upgraded, including estimated total cost (maximum two-page) proposal summary that addresses the program’s specific selection criteria.

 Limited Submission announcements often generate multiple competing proposals.
 UGA reviewers judge proposals as they would in any peer review process, so PIs are urged to put their best foot forward.
 Along with typical criteria, reviewers will evaluate internal proposals based on their fit with the sponsor’s articulated goals and criteria.

 Internal Submission Instructions